 Just minutes from Seattle and a stone’s throw from Woodinville’s wine country, you’ll find the perfect spot to go fishing with kids: Gold Creek Trout Farm.
 The family-owned local hatchery makes for an easy, straight-to-the-point opportunity to help your little fisher-kids try their hand at angling.
 And since it’s on private property (literally in owners Pam and Cecil Thomas’ front yard), you won’t need a fishing license.
 Gold Creek provides all the gear, including simple cane fishing poles, bait, buckets, and nets.
 And when it comes to baiting the hook, you won’t find night crawlers here; they use putty-like fish food to attract the rainbow trout.

-Choose between two shallow fishing ponds; one that’s stocked with smaller fish and one with larger-sized trout.
+Choose between two shallow fishing ponds: one stocked with smaller fish and one with larger trout.
 Younger kiddos might love catching the smaller fish, but the larger pond is also very doable with a little help.
-Bait your hook, toss it in and wait for the fish to bite!
+Bait your hook, toss it in, and wait for the fish to bite!

-*Bring a few quarters to buy containers of fish food and head to a separate pond near the back and treat growing trout to a snack of their own.
+*Bring a few quarters to buy fish food containers, head to a separate pond near the back, and treat growing trout to a snack.

 The Basics

-Gold Creek also has a very strict “no catch and release” policy to avoid sending injured fish back into the water, so keep in mind that all fish caught will be going home with you.
+Gold Creek also has a stringent “no catch and release” policy to avoid sending injured fish back into the water, so remember that all fish caught will be going home with you.

 Spending just as much time feeding the fish than we are catching the fish!
 (Photo: Allison Holm)